Gaurav Kukade

 Iterating through LinkedList using the while loop!

-Object form the LinkedList is Mango
+The object from the LinkedList is Mango

-Object form the LinkedList is Banana
+The object from the LinkedList is Banana

-Object form the LinkedList is Grapes
+The object from the LinkedList is Grapes

-Object form the LinkedList is Watermelon
+The object from the LinkedList is Watermelon

-Object form the LinkedList is Apple
+The object from the LinkedList is Apple

-Object form the LinkedList is Avocado
+The object from the LinkedList is Avocado

 4. Iterate the LinkedList using Iterator

-Iterator is an interface in java.
+Iterator is an interface in Java.
 We can use an Iterator to iterate over a collection.

 It is present in the java.util package.